-His Airedale Terrier dog, Tess, features in some of these pictures - most importantly in Through Beaminster woods with Tess which took about nine months to complete.
+Richard's Airedale Terrier dog, Tess, features in some of these pictures - of particular note is Through Beaminster woods with Tess, which took about nine months to complete.

-Most of these highly detailed drawings are currently available as prints, titled and signed by by the artist in pencil.
+These highly detailed miniaturist drawings are available as prints, signed by by the artist in pencil.